+High quality decision-making by midwives and clients is enhanced by access to midwifery-led research with a focus on normal pregnancy, birth, postpartum, and early newborn care.
 The Association of Ontario Midwives (AOM) has received funding from the Ontario Ministry of Health and Long-Term Care to support midwife-led research in Ontario.
 The Mentored Midwifery Research Grants will help strengthen the capacity of the profession and improve care for all midwifery clients and their families.

 The AOM is committed to inclusive and equitable funding practices as part of its commitments to the restoration and renewal of Indigenous midwifery and the advancement of racial equity in the profession.
-We welcome and encourage applications from individuals who reflect the broad diversity of our community including Indigenous, Black and racialized midwives and midwifery students.
+We welcome and encourage applications from individuals who reflect the broad diversity of our community including Indigenous, Black and racialized midwives.

-The maximum award is \$4,000.
+The maximum award is \$12 000.